-- You can import you existing passwords from a wide variety of applications to Microsoft Authenticator.
+- You can import your existing passwords from a wide variety of applications to Microsoft Authenticator.

-- Sync the data between Edge browser and Microsoft Authenticator.
+- Sync the data between the Edge browser and Microsoft Authenticator.

 But are all these options essential and useful, or is it just a gimmick?